LeANguyen/Red-Fashion/README.md

 - If you want to download this project for local demo.
-- The backend first to go along with this ReactJS app: https://github.com/LeANguyen/CommerceApp.git (You may see there are html files in the backend project, they were there for my school project) (Start the server with "node -app")
+- The backend first to go along with this ReactJS app: https://github.com/LeANguyen/CommerceApp.git (You may see there are html files in the backend project, they were mock frontend there for my school project) (Start the server with "node -app")
   (Start)